Difference Between Amish and Quakers

 Parameters of ComparisonAmishQuakers

-IdeologyAmish believe in separating their community from the world to live a loving community life which truly conforms with the biblical instructions.Quakers believe that there lies a part of Christ in every soul thus everyone is equal.
+IdeologyAmish believe in separating their community from the world to live a loving community life which truly conforms with the biblical instructions.Quakers believe that there lies a part of Christ in every soul.
+Thus, everyone is equal.

 Place of individualIndividuality is denied here.The worth of individual life has been emphasized.

-Role of womenIn the Amish community, women generally do household chores and are considered below men.
-They can never divorce their husbands.Quakers from the beginning held women as equal to men and even allowed them to divorce and remarry.
+Role of womenIn the Amish community, women do household chores and are considered below men.
+They can never divorce their husbands.From the beginning, Quakers held women as equal to men and even allowed them to divorce and remarry.

 Who are Amish?

 They are famous for their traditional lifestyle and simple attire.
-Amish see the simple and independent community lives as the way to attain salvation.
+Amish see simple and independent community lives as the way to attain salvation.

 amish